quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 Background context: The text provides an example where a deterministic transition with a reward of 1 drives the value function towards a negative value to minimize the Bellman Error.

-:p Why does making \( vw(A) \) negative reduce the error upon arriving in A from B?
+:p Why does making $vw(A)$ negative reduce the error upon arriving in A from B?
 ??x
-When transitioning deterministically from state B to state A, which has a reward of 0 and a nearly zero value, the optimal action value \( vw(A) \) should ideally be close to -1.
+When transitioning deterministically from state B to state A, which has a reward of 0 and a nearly zero value, the optimal action value $vw(A)$ should ideally be close to -1.
 This is because the next state (B) has a value of approximately zero.
 Therefore, arriving at A with a value of -1 ensures that the transition from B to A incurs minimal error.

 To minimize BE:
 - The reward on leaving B (which is 1) should be reflected in the value of A.
-- Since B’s value is nearly zero, A’s value must be driven towards \(-1\).
+- Since B’s value is nearly zero, A’s value must be driven towards $-1$.

-This explains why \( vw(A) \) needs to be negative rather than zero to achieve optimal behavior and minimize errors.
+This explains why $vw(A)$ needs to be negative rather than zero to achieve optimal behavior and minimize errors.

 ```java
 // Pseudocode for updating value function